Religious Freedom Day, 16 January 2016

 Each year since 1993 the President has declared January 16th to be “Religious Freedom Day,” in order to remember the passage of Thomas Jefferson’s 1786 Virginia Statute for Religious Freedom.
-President Obama has not yet issued his proclamation this year [Edit: now available] but will likely do so today.
+President Obama is scheduled to release his proclamation tomorrow.

 Jefferson’s statute continues to be a strong expression for the value of religious liberty even today.
 Though the statute has been discussed in many places and in great depth, there are two important points to take from the statute.
 First, [emphasis added]

 All men shall be free to profess, and by argument to maintain, their opinion in matters of religion, and that the same shall in no wise diminish, enlarge, or affect their civil capacities.

 Jefferson clearly believed religious freedom allowed men to maintain — and profess — their beliefs without impact to their civil roles.
 Those civil roles would likely include those who serve in government — including the military, though the concept of a standing military was foreign to the US at the time.

 The rights hereby asserted are of the natural rights of mankind…

 Jefferson’s statute, written before the US Constitution, reminds us religious freedom does not come from any document written by the hand of man.
 As President Obama once said himself: